udem-dlteam/pnut/README.md

 ## How to use

-The `cc.sh` compiler takes a C file path as input, and outputs the stdout the compiled shell code.
+The `cc.sh` compiler takes a C file path as input, and outputs to stdout the compiled shell code.
 In case of compilation error, it outputs to stderr the error message.